 Ping An S.S.
 Co. was one of the 'Little Yangtse' operators that later developed worldwide operations.
 A short history of the wider company has been researched by Howard and is in the PDF at right.
 The vessel below, shown in a Peter Foxley photograph in the Straits of Malacca (W. Schell coll.) is their first 7,000 g.t. size ship, SOUTHERN MARINER, acquired in 1959.

-Ta Hing Company (HK) Ltd, Ta An Co.
+Hing Company (HK) Ltd, Ta An Co.
 (HK) Ltd and the colourful Abeto companies-In 1946 Edward (‘Eddie’) Wong Wing-Cheung appears in Hong Kong as one of the founders of the syndicate.
-Howard has prepared a history followed by a lavishly illustrated fleet list of the associated shipping companies in the PDF file at right.
+Howard has prepared a history and a separate lavishly illustrated fleet list of the associated shipping companies in the PDF files at right.
 Two ships owned by these companies are depicted in the photographs below.
 The first, taken by R. Maya and held in Bill Schell's collection is MALAYA FIR, shown anchored inside the breakwater at Tanjung Priok, 26 April 1960, on charter to the Indonesian Army Transport Section.
-The second, by Peter Foxley, is Abeto's EASTERN QUEEN, on charter to Great Malaysia Line in the period 1974-77.
+The second, by Peter Foxley and from Stephen's collection is Abeto's MALAYSIA RAYA, on charter to Great Malaysia Line in the period 1971-76.

 Tung Chao-yung (C.Y.
 Tung) was a prewar operator in Tianjin and Shanghai who came to have an important position in private sector shipping services.
 After the war he sought to reinvigorate coastal, Yangtse and international shipping by consolidating assets with other owners, but with the Revolution moved to Hong Kong where he was able to use his outstanding negotiating skills with a wide range of contacts to build his fleets including the major international shipping line now known as Orient Overseas Container Line (OOCL).
 Tung married Koo Chung-sui's daughter and their eldest son Tung Chee-hwa became the first Chief Executive of Hong Kong after it was returned to China.
 The details of Tung's Tientsin Nav.
 Co. are given in our "Pei" Ships list in the Other Chinese section, and we will be adding more material to this site.
 In 1970 C.Y.
 Tung bought the QUEEN ELIZABETH, then the largest passenger ship in the world (first photo below by Stephen Berry).
 In 1981 he converted a tanker to become the SEAWISE GIANT, by tonnage the largest ship of all time (second photo by Nippon Kokan).
 In 2019 OOCL took delivery of the OOCL HONG KONG, said at the time to be the world's largest container ship (third photo below by OOCL).